pexip/os-bind9/doc/arm/reference.rst

    immediately, ensuring that the cache always has an answer available.

-   :any:`prefetch` specifies the "trigger" TTL value at which prefetch of the current query takes place; when a cache record with a lower or equal TTL value is encountered during query processing, it is refreshed.
+   :any:`prefetch` specifies the "trigger" TTL value at which prefetch of the current query takes place; when a cache record with an equal or lower TTL value is encountered during query processing, it is refreshed.
 Valid trigger TTL values are 1 to 10 seconds.
 Values larger than 10 seconds are silently reduced to 10.
 Setting a trigger TTL to zero causes prefetch to be disabled.
 The default